Rob Redding: Writing

-Redding has written 17 bestselling books on Amazon's list, including Smeared, Target, Dark Soul and The Professor: Witnessing White Power (2019).
 According to Upscale magazine, Redding's 17th and 10th overall No. 1 bestselling book, New Identities: Unmasking Male Racist Transphobia, is an "essential text" that is "riveting as it exposes Republicans' foray into identity politics, which he calls "Identity Inversion," where racist, transphobic, mainly white men masquerade as the oppressed."

 According to Consciousness Magazine, his 16th book, Ritual, was No. 1 on Amazon and has been described as "a nearly 200-page investigation into the complex relationship between organized religion and societal norms," offering a "profound rethinking of religious practices" and being called "groundbreaking."